-In addition to the abovementioned actions, during the reporting period HHA has undertaken or had the following measures in place to address risks of Modern Slavery in our operations and supply chains.
+During the reporting period HHA has undertaken or had the following measures in place to address risks of Modern Slavery in our operations and supply chains.

 6.1 Conducted Training on Modern Slavery

 On the basis that understanding Modern Slavery is the first step to being able to address the risks of it occurring in our operations and supply chains, during the reporting period HHA continued our mandatory training for all employees and management on the issue of Modern Slavery.
 This action raised awareness of the issue of Modern Slavery within the business, and provides a foundation for further action.